paddygoat/WEEDINATOR/README.md

 The third processor is a NANO which just about manages to recieve data from an Adafruit FONA module.
 The data comprises sets of coordinates which are used to create navigational headings for the machine.
 Currently, this data has to travel over to the TC275, then to the MEGA 2560 for creating a bearing in degrees which then goes back to the TC275 for comparison with the heading, also in degrees.
 One is subtracted from the other to make the machine's steering change automatically.

+All code compiles using the Arduino IDE and is in .ino format.

 It would be really great to get rid of the NANO!